 WSF determines unmet need using the CSS/Financial Aid Profile.
 All financial information is kept strictly confidential.
-Scholarship amounts based on the aforementioned need are communicated by the end of May and are awarded at the Annual WSF Awards Ceremony in June.
+Scholarship amounts based on the aforementioned need are communicated by the end of May and are awarded at the annual WSF Awards Ceremony in June.
 Scholarships may range in size from $1,000 to $11,500 annually.
-It is necessary to apply annually for all awards and to complete all necessary information and/or essay submissions, as required.
-In addition, WSF administers applications for the Friends of Wellesley METCO, Kiwanis Club of Wellesley, Sprague School PTO, , the Town of Wellesley Scholars Awards, the Town of Wellesley War Memorial, the Wellesley Hills Junior Women's Club, the Wellesley Historical Society, the Wellesley Patrolmen’s Association, the Wellesley Square Merchants Association, Wellesley Turkey Trot Foundation, and Wellesley Toyota-Scion.
+It is necessary to apply annually for all need-based scholarships and to complete all necessary information and/or essay submissions, as required.
+In addition, WSF administers applications for the Friends of Wellesley METCO, Kiwanis Club of Wellesley, Sprague School PTO, the Town of Wellesley Scholars Awards, the Town of Wellesley War Memorial, the Wellesley Hills Junior Women's Club, the Wellesley Historical Society, the Wellesley Patrolmen’s Association, the Wellesley Square Merchants Association, Wellesley Turkey Trot Foundation, and Wellesley Toyota-Scion.

-The Margaret Daniels Scholarship for women and the Donald P. Babson Scholarship for men are endowed merit-based awards also administered by WSF.
-Each year a scholarship is awarded to a graduating male and female high school student and is renewable for the recipient’s four years of college.
+The Margaret Daniels Scholarship for women and the Donald P. Babson Scholarship for men are merit-based awards also administered by WSF that have been funded entirely by restricted bequests and not general donations.
+Each year a scholarship is awarded to a graduating male and female high school student in recognition of outstanding scholastic achievement and citizenship, and is renewable for the recipient’s four years of college.
 Only high school seniors are eligible to apply for these merit scholarships which are awarded for all four years of undergraduate study.
 (Learn more about Named Awards.)